kev89431/PushPlugin/README.md

-# Cordova Push Notifications Plugin for Android and iOS
+f# Cordova Push Notifications Plugin for Android and iOS

 ---